This website may contain affiliate links and we may be compensated (at no cost to you!).

-If there is one thing that Colorado is known to have the best ski towns with incredible skiing and snowboarding culture!
+If there is one thing that Colorado is known to have the best ski towns and resorts with incredible skiing and snowboarding culture!

 With so many terrific peaks to shred, it’s no surprise that Colorado boasts many of the world’s best places to hit the slopes.

-If you’re looking for the best Colorado ski towns, then you’re in luck.
-As locals, we share our top favorites in the list below.
+If you’re looking for the best Colorado ski resorts, then you’re in luck.
+As locals, we share our favorite places to ski in the list below.

 Every ski town has its own vibe and different amenities, so no matter how you plan to enjoy powder, Colorado has the perfect destination for you!

 And the great news is, that most of the major ski resorts in Colorado are within a few hours’ drive of Denver.

 1. Winter Park Resort

 Winter Park is one of our favorites as we usually visit every year.
 In fact, Carrie’s family has been coming to this ski resort town since she was a teen, so she knows the place well!